 Filing Your Termination Settlement Proposal

-You must submit a termination settlement proposal to the contracting officer within one year of the effective termination date.
+You must submit a termination settlement proposal to the contracting officer within one year of the effective termination date [FAR 49.206-1].
 Do not wait.
 Begin documenting recoverable costs immediately upon receiving the termination notice.
-Establish separate timekeeping codes and cost collection accounts for personnel working on the settlement to ensure you can prove these costs later.
+Establish separate timekeeping codes and cost collection accounts for personnel working on the settlement to verify you are able to prove these costs later.

 If you and the contracting officer cannot reach agreement, the FAR authorizes partial payments on areas where agreement exists.
 These partial payments can provide critical cash flow relief while you negotiate the remaining amounts.
-If the government does not respond to your proposal within 60 days, you can file a claim under the Contract Disputes Act, which is “deemed denied” after 60 days, giving you appeal rights before a Board of Contract Appeals or the Court of Federal Claims.
+If negotiations stall and the contracting officer fails to issue a final decision on a certified claim within the required period under the Contract Disputes Act [41 USC ch.
+71], the claim is deemed denied, giving you appeal rights before a Board of Contract Appeals or the Court of Federal Claims.
+Note: the Contract Disputes Act claim process is separate from the FAR Part 49 settlement negotiation.
+Consult government contracts counsel on which track applies to your situation.

 Stop-Work Orders